crhall-writing/crhall-writing.github.io/_poems/hospice.md

 ---
 we refuse to see, to look
 at those details, big and small
-that could derail the life built
+that could derail the life w built
-whether the wood was solid or of rot
+whether the wood was solid or rot

 I think a lot about this
 I keep finding myself in